MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/360-camera-video-capture.md

 | Property found in media type attributes set to value MFVideoSphericalFormat\_Unsupported (0)     | SphericalVideoFrameFormat.
 Unsupported     | The stream provides spherical frames in another format which is not compatible with MediaPlayer Element.
 (May be a custom format supported by some Apps) |
 | Property is absent from media type attributes.                                                   | SphericalVideoFrameFormat.
 None            | The stream provides regular non-spherical frames. (non-360) |

-## Application
+## Application guidance

 The application can use the [MediaPlayerElement](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.mediaplayerelement) XAML control, to leverage the 360 video spherical projection experience.

-If MF\_SD\_VIDEO\_SPHERICAL\_FORMAT property exists on media type and is set to MFVideoSphericalFormat\_Equirectangular, the frames are then expected to be spherical and can be rendered appropriately via [MediaPlayerElement](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.mediaplayerelement) XAML control.
-The app can query the spherical format detected by the media player by checking the properties of MediaPlaybackSphericalVideoProjection obtained from the media player playback session (objMediaPlayer.PlaybackSession.SphericalVideoProjection).
-The app has to set the isEnabled property to TRUE to start the spherical projection.
+If the MF\_SD\_VIDEO\_SPHERICAL\_FORMAT property exists on the media type and is set to MFVideoSphericalFormat\_Equirectangular, the frames are then expected to be spherical and can be rendered appropriately via the [MediaPlayerElement](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.mediaplayerelement) XAML control.
+The application can query the spherical format detected by the media player by checking the properties of MediaPlaybackSphericalVideoProjection obtained from the media player playback session (objMediaPlayer.PlaybackSession.SphericalVideoProjection).
+The application has to set the **isEnabled** property to **TRUE** to start the spherical projection.

-If the application implements its own custom spherical projection component, then it can query the frame source via its [MediaFrameSourceInfo.Properties](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.frames.mediaframesourceinfo) for the spherical stream level video properties as described in Table 1 – required stream atribute to indentify a spherical frame source.
+If the application implements its own custom spherical projection component, then it can query the frame source via its [MediaFrameSourceInfo.Properties](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.frames.mediaframesourceinfo) for the spherical stream level video properties as described in the table above.
 However, all platform element configuration like media player preview and record sink will be configured implicitly by the platform on detection of the spherical video properties exposed by the camera DMFT on stream and mediatype attribuites.

-## .INF file example to publish DMFT
+## .INF file example to publish a DMFT

 ```
 ;=================================================================================